redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-automation-cicd/README.md

 ---

-## Why do we need automation for Image Mode?
+## Why automation works so well with Image Mode?

 Image Mode for RHEL represents a convergence of two automation worlds that have traditionally operated separately: the OS/infrastructure lifecycle and the container image pipeline.
 In package mode, automation meant configuration management, applying state to a running system.
 In Image Mode, the system is the image.
 That shift means the entire OS lifecycle (building, testing, updating, managing) can now be expressed as a workflow or a pipeline, using the same patterns and toolchain your teams already use for containerized applications.